johnivanpuayap/100-days-of-code/Day 34/README.md

 ## Progress
-  - Completed Day 33 of 100 Days of Python
+  - Completed Day 34 of 100 Days of Python
-  - Made Progress on Learn Responsive Web Design by Building a Piano section of Responsive Web Design
+  - Completed Learn Responsive Web Design by Building a Piano section of Responsive Web Design